KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_2_initialize_a_repository.md

 ### Part 2: Initialize a Repository {#part-2-initialize-a-repository}

-2. Inside your _VersionControl_ directory, create another directory.
-Type `mkdir AnotherDir`.
+1. In Git Bash or iTerm2, make sure you're still in the FirstRepo folder and type `mkdir ../AnotherDir` create another directory nside your _VersionControl_ directory.

-3. Type `cd AnotherDir` to move into this directory.
+2. Type `cd ../AnotherDir` to move into this directory.

+    {% hint style='tip' %}
+    The `../` is telling your computer to look up to the parent directory (_VersionControl_) before looking for that _AnotherDir_ directory.
+    {% endhint %}

 4. Type `ls -la` (remember this from last month?) to view the files in the folder.

 5. Type `git init` to initialize your repository.

-6. Type `ls -la` to view the _.git_ folder that `git init` command created.
+6. Type `ls -la` and notice the _.git_ folder that the `git init` command created.

-7. Move back up one directory to the _VersionControl_ directory.
-Hint: Try the command `cd ..`.
+7. Type `cd ..` to move back up one directory to the _VersionControl_ directory.

 8. In Google Chrome, navigate to GitHub